whennemuth/kuali-cloudformation/kuali_rds/migration/sct/README.md

        The schema conversion tool includes grants to objects in the oracle recycling bin: BIN$[item name].
        These will cause errors, are unnecessary, and can be removed.

+    - **Grants to other users for ALTER SYSTEM**
+       A user may have the privileges to alter any system object in the source oracle database.
+       The schema conversion tool outputs the corresponding grant as follows *(example for KULUSERMAINT user)*:

+       ```
+       GRANT ALTER SYSTEM TO KULUSERMAINT
+       ```

+       In an RDS database, the admin user, while having DBA privileges, is restricted from performing such a grant.
+       This is outlined here: [DBA Limitations](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Oracle.Concepts.limitations.html#Oracle.Concepts.dba-limitations), with advice outlined [here](https://aws.amazon.com/premiumsupport/knowledge-center/rds-oracle-user-privileges-roles/), and [here](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Appendix.Oracle.CommonDBATasks.System.html#Appendix.Oracle.CommonDBATasks.TransferPrivileges).
+       The upshot of this is that you can only grant privileges to other users on system objects, one object at a time.
+       Therefore, grants like this are cleaned up by commenting them out with a note to address the object specific grants later on.

     - **Drop statements**
        The schema conversion tool assumes that you may be applying a conversion to schemas that already exist or re-applying to a prior conversion.
 For this reason it includes drop statements for tables, sequences, indexes, etc. and recreates them.
 It does not use any form of "drop if exists" logic in the SQL.
 For this reason, the script will run spitting out errors for these drops and consuming time.
 These drop statements are at the top of the SQL file and can be removed since we will always be running from scratch.